Rex-sama/Rex-sama/README.md

 <br>
 I'm a Frontend Developer and I completed my graduation in the field of Computer Engineering from Mumbai University.
 I love programming language and like to explore new technologies.
 I also like to make cool projects.

-- 💻 I am currently working on a Full Stack application.
+- 💻 I am a Full Stack Developer mostly worked on MERN stack.
 - 📚 I am also learning animation.
 - 🎥 I like watching Anime Shows and Youtube Videos.
 - ⚡Fun Fact : I love drawing and love to play computer games.